sandinmyjoints/leveraging-node/talk.md

 Note:
 - Big surprise.
-- So this company, Fluencia, went with Node, for reasons that I will talk about.
+- So this company went with Node, for reasons that I will talk about.
-- But first, a little background.
+- I think this was a somewhat bold choice but showed a lot of foresight.
+- I'd like to take credit for it, but I wasn't part of this company when this decision was made, in fact I should probably give a little more background...

 <img class="logo" src="./img/logo_fluencia.png" alt="Fluencia">

 Note:
-- I'm William Bert.
-Senior Software Engineer at Fluencia.
-I've been here for about two years.
+- I'm a Senior Software Engineer at Fluencia.
+I've been here for a little more thna two years, since mid-2012.
 - What is Fluencia?
+It's our company, and also one of our products.
-Best way to learn Spanish online.
+- The product is the best way to learn Spanish online.
+SPA.
+Lots of lessons.
+2 years of college Spanish.
 Subscription.
+Launched 1 year ago.
 Over 150K users.

 <img class="logo" src="./img/logo_sd.png" alt="SpanishDict">

 Note:
-- We also run a reference site called SpanishDict.
+- We also run a website called SpanishDict.com.
 That's the high-traffic site.
-  It used to be the company of the company, but we like Fluencia better.
+  It's older than Fluencia, and it used to be the name of the company, but we like Fluencia better.
 - SpanishDict gets around 10 million unique visitors a month.
 - Top result if you google "Spanish".
-- Both of these applications are backed by Node.
+- Both of these products are backed by Node.
 - Why?
 How did it come to be?
-Some of this was before my time, but I have it on good authority from some of the people who were there...
+I have it on good authority from some of the people who were there that this is what they were thinking about...